 - Ensuring there is a written plan for dealing with cyber security breaches

 At Tuckfield Conveyancing, we have introduced new protocols.

-To protect our client’s funds, we will no longer to provide our trust account details via email or a pdf attachment.
+To protect our client’s funds, we are no longer able to provide our trust account details via email or a pdf attachment.

 Our team now operates under the following guidelines:

 - Clients will receive a settlement statement only as an email attachment

 - Our trust account details will be provided to you either prior to the statement being released or shortly thereafter, typically via a telephone call, SMS or at your Verification of Identity appointment